-Crumb rubber, made by shredding used vehicle tires, is the infill used on top of synthetic athletic fields as a cushioning agent between the green blades of plastic "grass."
-Shredded tires are also used on children's playgrounds.
-Crumb rubber's use is unregulated, and there is little consistency as to ingredients among manufacturers and batches.
-In June 2015, a Yale University/EHHI study determined that the recycled tire mixture contains as many as 96 different chemicals, including 12 carcinogens and 20 irritants.
-Toxic materials in crumb rubber include lead, styrene 1,3-butadiene, carbon black and carbon nanotubes.
+Many artificial turf fields contain infill made from waste tire material (referred to as tire crumb, or crumb rubber).
+Infill serves as a cushioning agent between the green blades of plastic "grass."
+Waste tire materials are also used on children's playgrounds.
+The use of tire crumb is unregulated, and there is little consistency as to ingredients among manufacturers and batches.
+In June 2015, a Yale University/EHHI study determined that the waste tire mixture contains as many as 96 different chemicals, including 12 carcinogens and 20 irritants.
+Toxic materials in tire crumb include polyaromatic hydrocarbons (PAHs), lead, styrene 1,3-butadiene, carbon black and carbon nanotubes.

 image from www.softsurfaces.co.uk at Creative Commons